haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- Use *Select by Location* to select the entries from the capital_region_people data that intersect with the buffers
 	- Run *Basic Statistics for Fields* to get the total amount of residents living within the buffer (Input layer: Capital_region_people, selected feature only, Field to calculate: ASYHT(Persons in total in the building))
 		- Look the output log for the SUM output, this shows the total amount
-	- Repeat the same steps for the other buffer 500 meters and 1 kilometer from
+	- Repeat the same steps for
 	- ...the stations opened in 2015?
 	- ...the new and planned stations combined?